DokusCore/DokusCore--WorldEdits/README.md

   - [ADDED]: The RDR1 Mexico map expansion
   - [ADDED]: Bridge that crosses from the main land to Mexico
   - [ADDED]: A Market at Valentine that includes job stands.
-  - [REMOVED]: The Oil Jack that was oddly located in the native camp.

 ---
 # Discord